Double SNAPshares make fresh, local food more accessible

 We provide low-cost shares to area senior citizens

 Are you a low-income senior citizen who wants affordable access to our farm-fresh food?
-Each summer, in collaboration with CISA and the Northampton Senior Center, GFN subsidizes a number of senior farmshares grown by Crimson & Clover Farm, and delivered by GFN volunteers.
-Please call Michele Dihlman of the Northampton Senior Center (413-587-1226) to obtain an application.
-Applications due June 15, 2013.
+In 2013, in collaboration with CISA and the Northampton Senior Center, GFN subsidized 22 senior farmshares grown by Crimson & Clover Farm, and delivered by GFN volunteers.
+Please call Michele Dihlman of the Northampton Senior Center (413-587-1226) to obtain a 2014 application.
 Learn more.

 We donate generously to hunger relief agencies

-In 2011 and 2012, Crimson & Clover Farm donated over 15,000 pounds of fresh produce to the Northampton Survival Center and Manna Soup Kitchen.
-GFN volunteers made all the deliveries.
+Since 2011, our farmers and gardeners have donated over 20,000 pounds of fresh produce to the Northampton Survival Center and Manna Soup Kitchen.
+GFN coordinates volunteers for all the deliveries.
 Additionally, our new Florence Organic Community Garden (FOG) has a dedicated Hunger Relief Plot.
 FOG volunteers planted, tended and harvested this plot, and delivered its produce to the soup kitchen at St. Elizabeth Ann Seton Parish.

 “The Grow Food Northampton and Florence Organic Garden communities made the Soup Kitchen of St. Elizabeth Ann Seton Parish, the Catholic Community of Northampton spill over with fresh produce this harvest season.“